Nnadozie/hackerrankNotes/README.md

 - better to adopt a scan in full line then split approach.
 - you initially returned false by default in the oneCharDiff method, not paying full attention to what the method was supposed to be doing.

+Optimization:

+- she solved this without using any arrays, so basically constant space.
+- You've used O(n) space.

 input:

 ```